 - Fix your schedule of tasks to be performed and plan for a smart way of executing them during your ailment period.

 - You need to wear the bandage till complete curation of the operated part.
 It should be carefully protected from getting wet or infected.
 Get the dressing changed daily or as per instructions of the Doctor.

 - If you experience any problems or complications like diarrhea, itching, rashes in the skin, dizziness, etc., stop the medicine and consult the Doctor immediately and do as per his advice.

-- It is better to wear some footwear even in your house and for bathrooms as the ulcer prone feet are mostly sensitive to water, dust, coldness, and marble floors.
+- It is better to wear some footwear even in your house and for bathrooms as the ulcer-prone feet are most sensitive to water, dust, coldness, and marble floors.